-All 256 sponsors in the directory answered a 10-question survey asking about their experience, eligibility requirements, fee structure, services and philosophy — enough information that prospective projects can get a feel for which fiscal sponsors might make a good fit for them.
+The 288 sponsors in the Directory answered a 10-question survey asking about their experience, eligibility requirements, fee structure, services and philosophy — enough information that prospective projects can get a feel for which fiscal sponsors might make a good fit for them.

-The Directory, launched Nov.
-19, 2008, has grown to be the largest database of essential information about individual fiscal sponsors; it includes most major players and an increasing number of sponsors with only a few projects.
+The Directory, launched in November 2008, has grown to be the largest database of essential information about individual fiscal sponsors; it includes most major players and an increasing number of startup sponsors.

-These sponsors operate in 37 states, Washington, D.C., and Ontario, Canada.
-California has the most, 94, more than a third of the total.
+These sponsors operate in 36 states, the District of Columbia, Ontario and Puerto Rico.
+California has the most, 101, more than a third of the total.

-Fractured Atlas in New York City is the largest fiscal sponsor with almost 4,000 projects as of September 2017.
+Fractured Atlas in New York City is the largest fiscal sponsor with 4,200 projects.
 It operates only online and practices only Model C fiscal sponsorship.

 GROWTH: Mirrors the rise of nonprofits

 New fiscal sponsors jumped in the 1990s.
-That’s when 44 of the sponsors in this directory — more than double the number of startups in each of the previous two decades — took on their first project.
-The pace of new fiscal sponsors has accelerated, with 151 of Directory participants, or 59%, forming since 2000, a percentage that has been rising as the Directory continues to add fiscal sponsors.
+That’s when 44 of the sponsors in this Directory — more than double the number of startups in each of the previous two decades — took on their first project.
+The pace of new fiscal sponsors has accelerated, with 176 of Directory participants, or 61%, forming since 2000, a percentage that has been rising as the Directory continues to add fiscal sponsors.

 The role of the fiscal sponsor has taken off.
 Though the numbers of fiscal sponsors and the projects they host are minuscule compared with the vastness of the nonprofit sector, fiscal sponsors are an important factor in the increasing quality of nonprofit management, a trend widely acknowledged as awareness of fiscal sponsorship’s benefits spreads throughout the sector.

-These 256 fiscal sponsors are home to 13,632 projects, almost a third of which are housed at Fractured Atlas.
-An educated estimate suggests these sponsors manage charitable funding of up to $1 billion.
-The majority of sponsors in the Directory are of modest size.
-About a third (34%) of the agencies sponsor 1 to 5 projects, 13% sponsor 51 to 100 projects.
-The 10 largest collectively sponsor 6,670 projects, 49% of the projects represented in the Directory.
+These 288 fiscal sponsors are home to 14,768 projects, more than a quarter of which are housed at Fractured Atlas.
+Many sponsors in the Directory are of modest size.
+More than a third (35%) of the agencies sponsor 0 to 5 projects, and 13% sponsor 50 to 99 projects.
+The 13 organizations with more than 200 projects collectively sponsor 7,675 projects, 52% of the projects represented in the Directory.

 A hidden efficiency for nonprofit board development is suggested by the projects-to-sponsor ratio, which is 53 to 1.
-This means more than 13,000 community organizations in the country didn’t need a board of directors.
-Projects come under their fiscal sponsor’s board of directors so they don’t need a board of their own to operate.
-This takes pressure off the pool of volunteer professionals across the country.
+The 14,768 projects under their fiscal sponsor’s board of directors don’t need a board of their own to operate, which takes pressure off the pool of volunteer professionals across the country.
 A truism of community service is that many board members wear multiple nonprofit hats.
-If each of the 13,000-plus projects had to have its own board of directors, more than 130,000 civic-minded people in communities across the country would have to stretch themselves ever thinner.
+If each of the 14,768 projects had to have its own board of directors, more than 140,000 civic-minded people in communities across the country would have to stretch themselves ever thinner.

 ELIGIBILITY: Aligned mission and geography are key

-Fiscal sponsorship must be largely a labor of love, because 22 or 86% of the sponsors in the Directory say “aligned mission/values” is chief among their eligibility criteria.
-The second most-cited eligibility criterion is “geographic,” with just under half of the sponsors requiring their projects to operate nearby, in the same metropolitan area, county, state or region.
+Fiscal sponsorship must be largely a labor of love, because 248 or 87% of the sponsors in the Directory say “aligned mission/values” is chief among their eligibility criteria.
+The second most-cited eligibility criterion is “geographic,” with 45% of the sponsors requiring their projects to operate nearby, in the same metropolitan area, county, state or region

 PROJECTS: Arts is tops